-Revolutionary Mobile Techniques for 2018 to Identify and Acquire In-Market Car Shoppers
+Revolutionary Mobile Techniques to Identify and Acquire In-Market Car Shoppers

 There are thousands of automotive brands nationwide vying for the same customers in a saturated marketplace.
 However, today’s car shoppers are in control.
 With the availability of more channels on which to research, they are willing to commit the effort required to make informed purchasing decisions.
 However, not all sources are created equal.
 C+R conducted research, asking consumers about 24 different sources they use when making a purchase decision.